darrencauthon/Rescuing-a-PhoneGap-Application/beginning/02_slides.md

 !SLIDE bullets
 # Tip #9 #

+* Don't Be Cute.

+!SLIDE
+# For example #

-* Don't try to pull in your views from the web dynamically.
+* This app was written to pull its views in from the server the first time it was run.
+* Guesses to potential problems???

 !SLIDE bullets
 # Tip #10 #